 Smallworld by General Electric

 GE Smallworld enables data access and querying thematic mapping for visualization.
 It offers spatial analysis tools like buffering, proximity measurements, and network analysis.

 Overall, it’s solid for most GIS uses and applications.
 In fact, we ranked it #13 in our list of GIS software.

 In GE Smallworld, objects can have multiple geometries.
 If you think about it from a networking perspective, it’s robust and completely makes sense.
 Also for versioning, it does too.

 This data model provides a powerful, consistent architecture at the heart of GE Smallworld.

 Version managed database (VMDS)

 Version managed database (VMDS) sets it aside from other GIS software.
-The strong points of this database systems are its ability for:
+The strong points of this database system are its ability for:

 - Versioning and archiving

 - Restoring backups

 VMDS systems don’t have a file system that you can simply export and import.
 Instead, you have to use it in tandem with a file conversion utility.
 For example, you can convert Smallworld data from Safe Software FME.

 Magik object-oriented programming